natenka/pyneng-book-en/docs/source/book/04_data_structures/6a_dict_methods.rst

     In [27]: london.items()
     Out[27]: dict_items([('name', 'London1'), ('location', 'London Str'), ('vendor', 'Cisco')])

-All three methods return special view objects that display keys, values, and key-value pairs of the dictionary, respectively.
+All three methods return special view objects that display keys, values, and key-value pairs of dictionary, respectively.

 A very important feature of view is that they change together with dictionary.
-And in fact, they just give you a way to look at the objects, but they don’t make a copy of them.
+And in fact, they just give you a way to look at objects, but they don’t make a copy of them.

-Using the example of keys():
+Using example of keys():

 .. code:: python